Executive Pay and Remuneration Bill

 Overview

-This bill mandates employee representation on company remuneration committees and requires a binding annual shareholder vote on executive pay for public companies.
-A 75% shareholder vote is needed for approval.
+This bill mandates employee representation on company remuneration committees and introduces a binding annual shareholder vote on executive pay for public limited companies in the UK.
+The aim is to increase transparency and accountability in executive compensation.

 Description